Buy Amazon Barcodes

 We’re a recognised supplier with Amazon Australia.

-To sell your products on Amazon.com.au, you need a barcode number to use as a unique identifier for your product, and our barcode numbers are ideal for this.
-We have many happy customers using our barcode numbers to sell their products on international Amazon stores, including Amazon.com, Amazon.co.uk, Amazon.de etc. (for some examples, see our Products on the Amazon page ).
-Our barcodes can be used in online retail stores (such as Amazon, eBay, CD Baby etc.), and in physical retail stores, both in Australia & worldwide.
+To sell your products on Amazon.com.au, you need a barcode number.
+The barcode number is a unique identifier for your product.
+Our barcode numbers are ideal for this.
+We have many happy customers using our barcode numbers to sell their products on international Amazon stores, including Amazon.com, Amazon.co.uk, Amazon.de etc. (see our Products on the Amazon page for some examples).
+Our barcodes work in online retail stores (such as Amazon, eBay, CD Baby etc.), and in physical retail stores.
+They can be used in Australia & worldwide.

-Amazon’s system uses 12-digit versions (UPC) without the leading 0 – both versions of the number are the same and belong to you – but Amazon tends to prefer the 12-digit version at the moment.
+Amazon’s system uses 12-digit versions (UPC) without the leading 0.
+You own the barcode number in both EAN-13 and UPC formats.
+Amazon used to prefer the 12-digit UPC format.
 You may be asked to submit your barcode number, dropping the lead 0.

 NOTE the product below is our standard barcode number, which can be used on products in retail stores and as an Amazon barcode for listing your products on Amazon.
 We have kept this product simple and cheap by not including the barcode images – if you are shipping the product yourself and only selling on Amazon, you don’t need to print the actual barcode on your product – you need the barcode number to enable you to list your product on Amazon.
 If you require the barcode images as well, please see our Barcode Packages.